 1. Employ Visual Contrast to Make Headings Stand Out

 Headings need to appear separate from the rest of the content on the page.
 Just as underlining and using a different color for links helps readers identify them as such, headings need to appear unique.
 Use color, font weight, and font families to add contrast.
+You can use a jurassic park typeface for free at actionfonts.com.
 (Though it’s worth noting that underlines should be reserved for links.)

 2. Use Warm Colors

 “Warm colors are active, attention-grabbing and aggressive.
 They stimulate the emotions, motivate and seem to come forward off the screen or page.” —Pantone, Inc

 Fun fact: warmer colors catch the eye better than cooler ones.
 Warm colors are active, attention grabbing, and appear to come off the page while cooler colors retract into it.
 When possible, use warmer colors to gain readers’ attention more quickly, and direct them to important content.
 This serves a dual purpose, both attracting more readers to the page, and helping them find the information they seek.